 PEDESTRIAN ACCIDENTS IN DALLAS

 Jeff Benton, our founding partner, started this firm to fight for victims of negligence and wrongdoing.
 He is committed to helping individuals to be able to fight large corporations and insurance companies.
-When you have been injured by a careless driver while walking, you have unwillingly entered into a complicated legal situation.
+When you have been injured by a careless driver while walking, you have unwillingly entered a complicated legal situation.

 MOST COMMON CAUSES OF PEDESTRIAN ACCIDENTS

 Roadways aren’t just for motorized vehicle use.
-Pedestrians also have a right to safely use sidewalks, crosswalks, paths, and walkways.
+Pedestrians also have the right to safely use sidewalks, crosswalks, paths, and walkways.
 Unfortunately, not all motorists use due caution when pedestrians are nearby.
 This negligence often leads to serious and potentially fatal accidents.
 Some of the most common causes of pedestrian-related collisions include:

-- A driver that takes their eyes or attention off the road for even a few seconds increases their chances of colliding with another car or with a pedestrian.
+- A driver who takes their eyes or attention off the road for even a few seconds increases their chances of colliding with another car or a pedestrian.
 The National Highway Transportation Safety Administration estimates that when traveling at 55 mph, a driver taking their eyes off the road for five seconds can travel the distance of a football field.
 That’s an entire football field, or 360 feet, of distance with no knowledge or awareness of their surroundings.
-Research shows that the number of pedestrians fatally struck by distracted drivers is on the rise.
+Research shows that the number of pedestrians fatally struck by distracted drivers is rising.
 Texting, phone calls, using GPS, eating and drinking, or even changing the radio station can distract a driver long enough to cause a serious pedestrian-related accident.

 School Zone Accidents